manchhui/Data-Warehouse/README.md

             start_time (PK, SORTKEY), hour, day, week, month, year, weekday

 ### 1.3 Staging Tables, Dataset Cleanup and ETL process
-The two source datasets, one called "song" and the other "log", resides on Amazon S3 servers and in the ETL process these two datasets are:
+The two source datasets, one called "song" and the other "log", resides on AWS S3 servers and in the ETL process these two datasets are:
 - Extracted into two staging tables and then subseqently cleaned of NULL values from the following colummns: userId, sessionId, ts, song_id,  artist_id.
-- Transformed, where the main data transformations are performed on the:
+- Transformed, where the main data transformations are performed to allow data to be loaded into the:
     Songplays Table:
         - Duplicates removed.
         - "ts" variable is converted into a timestamp with the DATEADD function.